Hypospadias

+Hypospadias can also occur in females.
+Female hypospadias is defined as a female urethral opening on the anterior vaginal wall proximal to the hymenal ring.
+The urethra is obviously shorter than usual.
+This condition usually co-exists with other genitourinary conditions like ectopic ureter, renal anomalies, septate vagina and bicornuate uterus.

-Hypospadias can be a symptom or indication of a difference in sex development or an intersex condition, but some consider that the presence of hypospadias alone is not enough to classify someone as a person with a difference/variation in sex development or as intersex.
+Hypospadias is a mild difference in sex development, but some consider that the presence of hypospadias alone is not enough to classify someone as a person as intersex.
 In most cases, hypospadias is not associated with any other condition.
-Hypospadias is however itself recognized as an intersex condition by several intersex rights activist groups, who consider the repositioning of a working urethra on a child too young to consent to be a human rights violation.
+Hypospadias is considered as an intersex condition by several intersex rights activist groups, who consider the repositioning of a working urethra on a child too young to consent to be a human rights violation.